JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-spm-migration.md

 ## Reconfigure your Xcode project

-If you are using the CocoaPods Gradle plugin (`kotlin(“native.cocoapods”)`), you need to reconfigure your Xcode project to [direct integration](multiplatform-direct-integration.md) before switching to SPM.
+If you are using the CocoaPods Gradle plugin (`kotlin(“native.cocoapods”)`), you need to reconfigure your Xcode project to [direct integration](multiplatform-direct-integration.md) before switching to SwiftPM.
 The SwiftPM import tooling can generate the shell command to make the necessary changes to your .xcodeproj file.

 1. Open the project in Xcode (in IntelliJ IDEA, select **File** | **Open Project in Xcode**).